Courseiva

 Why it's wrong here

-Blocking access is confrontational and not recommended.
+Incorrect.
+Blocking access is confrontational and damages the stakeholder relationship; it is not collaborative.

 • Schedule a meeting with the stakeholder to understand their concerns and reiterate the agreed process